 Aim 2: To describe type and prevalence of emerging adverse events during the four-month treatment program.

 Aim 3: To evaluate how well the estimated effectiveness and tolerance and safety profiles in this real-world data match the efficacy data in previous clinical trials in order to assess the efficacy-effectiveness gap.
+All data from the previous clinical trials will be de-identified.
+They will be obtained from YODA (Yale Open Data Access), which can be accessed through https://yoda.yale.edu.
+YODA on the NCT02493868 study will include the number of patients with TRD started on treatment with esketamine, as well as the numer of patients at week 4 and at week 16 who were categorized as "responders" and "remitters" following treatment with esketamine.
+This will be a limited data set and a de-identified data set.

 Exploratory Aim: To examine whether patient characteristics affect their responses and occurrence of adverse events in this real-world study.